paracats/Financial_Engineering/WebCrawler/Extraction.CSV/README.md

 ## CSV File Extraction

-### Downloading 10-Ks for firms during the calendar year automatically, and determine and tabulate the following information for each filing
+### Downloading 10-Ks for firms during the calendar year automatically, and determine and tabulate the following information for each filing:

 - The number of words in the overall 10-K filing
 - The number of words in the filing’s “Management Discussion and Analysis” section